babrar/Dotfiles/README.md

 # Dotfiles
 *Disclaimer: I am not an Arch user.*

-I tend to tinker with shell configs and vim plugins on my free time.
+I tend to tinker with shell configs and vim plugins in my free time.

 From my days of disto hopping and vim-tweaks, I have accumulated a crap ton of custom config files.
 This repo is a deployable dump of all those configs.